 ‘Dune‘ is a book with a great story and an excellent plot.
 Due to intricate detailing and fluid transitions between dialogues and scenes, ‘Dune’ can retain a grasp on its reader.
 The story of Paul Atreides was an excellent story that Frank Herbert carved up beautifully.
 Though Paul was the main character, Frank Herbert tried to retain a wide scope of view and make the reader see a bigger perspective in the novel extending beyond Paul; this made him create an intricate detailing of the characteristics of planets and their organisms.

 The interaction of characters with each other is also something that Frank gave his attention to.
 Frank’s keen sense of detail made him explain scenes with precise measurements, and though this made the book intensely realistic, it also diluted the purpose of some scenes by making the reader focus more on the detail and less on the plot.

 The dialogues of ‘Dune’ feel natural even though the literary elements used are unique.
 Frank Herbert’s craftiness of words made dialogues in ‘Dune’ fluid and captivating.
-Imbibing ideologies on politics and religion, a reader may notice the passion in every word spoken by a character; this remarkable feat achieved by Frank makes a character feel alive.
+Imbibing ideologies on politics and religion which are two of the main themes, a reader may notice the passion in every word spoken by a character; this remarkable feat achieved by Frank makes a character feel alive.

 Writing Style and Conclusion